Brian Jungen: Biography

 In 2002 [Jungen] was awarded the inaugural $50,000 Sobey Art award.
 In 2004 Jungen installed Court at the exhibition space Triple Candie in New York.
 The life-size replica of a basketball court, made out of sweatshop sewing machine tables, pointed to globalization, exploitive labor and sports fetishism, and opened up new conceptual possibilities in Jungen's work.
-In 2005 a retrospective of his work traveled from New York's New Museum, to the Vancouver Art Gallery, and Musee d'art Contemporain de Montreal.
+In 2005 a retrospective of his work traveled from New York's New Museum to the Vancouver Art Gallery, and Musée d'art contemporain de Montréal.
 Jungen had an incredibly rapid rise to international fame, which brought with it a rigorous travel schedule; in response Jungen has taken to spending extended periods of time each year "up north, on the Doig River first Nation".
 His 2010/11 exhibition at Catriona Jefferies incorporated "raw animal hides, which were produced during Jungen's visits up north, where he... started hunting again with his relatives".
 Jungen has worked with the animal hides in numerous ways including making prints from them and stretching them over car parts and modern furniture "to make some of [his] own drums".
 Trying to describe the sculpture Tomorrow Repeated, (2011) one journalist said: it is "a moose hide, stretched taut across a pair of metallic green car fenders and trussed in the back with strips of skin, like a corset, the whole thing sits on top of a white freezer – convenient storage for the meat the skin once wrapped".
 In his own words Jungen said: "people up there, on the reserve, have freezers everywhere, they have car parts everywhere, and they have animal parts everywhere".